xitongsys/tabber/README.md

 # tabber

 *tabber* is a program to manage other program windows to one window as its tabs.
-The code is very simple and only have one python file and you can change it easily to fit your own needs.
+The code is very simple and it has only one python file and you can change it easily to fit your own needs.

 It can be used as a client manager for rbp/vnc.
 Actually I used Remmina firstly, but it often crash and can't manager other window such as some terminals.
 So I write this tool which can manage all windows.